XimeraProject/ximeraFirstSteps/README.md

 This repository has a basic Ximera course along with instructions for deploying that will help you get started using Ximera.
 It is designed to help a new user.
-If there are problems with the instructions below, please submit an "Issue" by pressing the "Issues Tab" on https://github.com/XimeraProject/ximeraFirstSteps.
+If there are problems with the instructions below, please submit an issue on the "Issues" tab on https://github.com/XimeraProject/ximeraFirstSteps.

 The course(s) in this repo are published on following places: